 In sum, the U.S. is full of excellent colleges, universities and conservatories.
 By using these ten guidelines, any capable student can graduate well-educated and free of encumbering debt.

 Selected Scholarship & Loan Resources for Students

 Determine Entry-level Salaries & Return on Investment (essential for setting a debt limit):

 Resources from the US Department of Education & the College Board:

 See The Musician’s Way for guidelines to building the inclusive skills needed for success in the music world.

-*For more information about music and arts graduates, see the Strategic National Arts Alumni Project (SNAAP).
+*For more information about the earnings of music and arts graduates, see the Strategic National Arts Alumni Project (SNAAP).

 Photo © Arena Creative, licensed from Shutterstock.com